MiSalocin/Notion_media_update/README.md

 # Notion media updater

-This python project has as objective read an notion database, retrieve it's contents, and, based on the data written on in it, fill some useful information.
+This python project has as a goal read a notion database, retrieve its contents, and, based on the data written on in it, fill some useful information.

-Currently, it's configured to look for **TV series, movies, games and ~~books~~** The sources are:
+Currently, it's configured to look for **TV series, movies, games, and ~~books~~** The sources are:
 - **Movies and TV shows:** [TMDB](https://www.themoviedb.org/)
 - **Games:** [IGDB](https://www.igdb.com/) and [RAWG](https://rawg.io/)